amarjeetamrat910/Q-A-system-using-the-Gemini-API-LangChain-and-Chroma/README.md

 ## Configuration Parameters

-You can configure the system through the `configuration()` function.
+ configuring the system through the `configuration()` function.
 The key parameters include:

 - **API Key**: Required for Google AI access.
 - **PDF Path**: Path to the PDF file you want to analyze.